Charleston Wrongful Death Attorney

 People place their trust in the hands of the doctors and staff that care for them when they are at their weakest.
 Sometimes doctors and their staff do not meet guidelines put in place to protect patients from mistakes.
 Mistakes can occur in diagnosis, anesthesia, or providing the correct dosage of medication.
 Every year, thousands of patients across the country suffer wrongful deaths.

 Proving a malpractice wrongful death claim is hard and expensive to prove.
 It requires skill, effort and resources.
 But deserving victims can obtain relief.
-Hartman Law Firm, L.L.C. has experience in pursuing medical malpractice wrongful death cases across South Carolina.
+The Hartman Law Firm, LLC has experience in pursuing medical malpractice wrongful death cases across South Carolina.

 If your loved one has died because of medical malpractice, you have the legal right to hold the doctor accountable.
-To learn how the Charleston medical malpractice wrongful death firm of Hartman Law Firm, L.L.C. can help you, call us today at 843-300-7600 or contact us online for a free, no-obligation consultation.
-We have offices in Charleston and we represent clients throughout South Carolina.
+To learn how our North Charleston wrongful death law firm of The Hartman Law Firm, LLC can help you, call us today at 843-300-7600 or contact us online for a free, no-obligation consultation.
+We have offices in North Charleston and we represent clients throughout South Carolina.

 Medical Malpractice that Leads to Wrongful Death